MatteoMrl/BassaDefinizione/readme.md

 - Like or dislike a movie
 - Register and log
 - Observe the user appreciation of a specific film
-- Display in descending order of the evaluation rated films
+- Display the best rated films
-- Change theme from light to dark and vice versa

 ### External APIs